Fong20/PicoCTF/General Skills/Binary Search.md

 ![Screen Shot 04-07-25 at 10 13 PM 002](https://github.com/user-attachments/assets/c39e4455-66c1-45b0-9964-0a64cb5b124b)

 ## Step 3: Analyze the file
+Before we could solve the challenge, we need to obtain and analyze the necessary information.
 As mentioned earlier, we are presented with a zip file, **challenge.zip** in the challenge page to solve the challenge.
 Download and unzip the zip file, and we are presented with a script named **guessing_game.sh**

 ![image](https://github.com/user-attachments/assets/f1a12cc6-3b44-42a3-af10-ed14ab140895)